 Quantum Optics for Qubits

-This course introduces basic notions of quantum optics and prepares a theoretical foundation that facilitates understanding the working principles of modern quantum devices, such as linear optical quantum computers, ion traps, superconducting circuits etc. In many cases physical systems used in quantum technology applications can be described by simple quantum physics of spins (two level systems) and harmonic oscillators.
-We start from basic algebras of a, a^dagger and Pauli, and then move on to topics such as coherent states, squeezed states, (anti-)bunching, photon statistics, Rabi oscillation, Bloch sphere, Ramsey interference, cavity QED, master equations, quantum input-output relation, two-qubit entangling gate, ion traps, Josephson junctions, and some circuit QED.
+Work from basic notions of quantum optics to prepare a theoretical foundation that facilitates understanding of the working principles of modern quantum devices, such as linear optical quantum computers, ion traps, and superconducting circuits.
+Describe physical systems used in quantum technology applications by simple quantum physics of spins (two level systems) and harmonic oscillators.
+Solve dynamics of quantum systems using master/Schroedinger equations.
+Explain working principles of important quantum devices and protocols such as cavity QED, quantum input-output relation, two-qubit entangling gates, ion traps, Josephson junctions, and some circuit QED.
 Critically analyze and make presentations on important literature in the field, and demonstrate understanding of quantum optics through regular problem sets.

 Undergraduate-level quantum mechanics and linear algebra